pyinvoke/invoke/sites/www/faq.rst

 -----------------------------------------------------------------------

-Some programs write password prompts or other output *directly* to the local terminal, bypassing the usual stdout/stderr streams.
+Some programs write password prompts or other output *directly* to the local terminal (the operating-system-level TTY device), bypassing the usual stdout/stderr streams.
 For example, this is exactly what `the stdlib's getpass module <getpass.getpass>` does, if you're calling a program that happens to be written in Python.

 When this happens, we're powerless, because all we get to see is the subprocess' regular output streams.
 Thankfully, the solution is usually easy: